 III.
 Finish your document with a word count.

 HINT: You are writing this self-reflection for YOU and not for your instructor.
 Your grade on the project will not be influenced by a favorable review of the assignment.
 Failure is an essential part of the working process.
 It means that you are engaged in risk-taking and rich experiential learning.
 In other words, you may have hated the experience and yet gained enormously from the challenge.
 Try to be candid in your reflection; it will help you enormously through this process of development.
-That being said, we do expect academic writing for every assignment houghtful observations arranged coherently written in complete sentences with proper grammar, spelling and punctuation.
+That being said, we do expect academic writing for every assignment: Thoughtful observations arranged coherently and written in complete sentences with proper grammar, spelling and punctuation.

 Your self-reflection will benefit you best if you take the time to reflect on the following experiences (in detail) regarding the process and development of your work: